Vanderbilt University & the Nashville Entrepreneur Center

 Curated, qualified founders placed into the Owen Health Evaluation Lab class on an annual cadence.
 EC is the only pipeline in the region capable of delivering vetted health-tech founders at this volume, on Owen's academic calendar.
 Formalized as an annual cohort commitment under this agreement.

-Distinct from the four committed services and the largest unrealized value in the relationship: routing Vanderbilt's ~20 annual spinouts through the EC accelerator network, and connecting EC portfolio companies to licensable Vanderbilt healthcare IP.
+The largest unrealized value in the relationship: routing Vanderbilt's ~20 annual spinouts through the EC accelerator network, and connecting EC portfolio companies to licensable Vanderbilt healthcare IP.
 Scope to be co-designed with Tech Transfer once the partnership is in place.

 Historical Context